JuliaDataCubes/YAXArrays.jl/docs/src/examples/Saving and rechunking.md

 Variables: x z y
 ````

-### Creating a Dataset without writing the actual data
+### Creating a Datacube without writing the actual data

 Sometimes one merely wants to create a datacube  "Skeleton" on disk and gradually fill it with data.
 Here we create Dataset and write only the axis data and array metadata, while no actual array data is